Skip to Content

 Sudado De Pollo in a Dutch oven.

-• Chicken: Use bone-in and skin-on thighs, legs, or a combination of the two to create a rich and amazing broth.
-You can also break down a whole chicken.
+• Chicken: Use bone-in and skin-on thighs, legs, or a combination to create a rich broth.
+You can also break down a chicken and use the whole thing.

-• Onion: Onions release moisture without adding liquid as they cook and sweeten the stew.
+• Onion: Onions release moisture without adding extra liquid as they cook and naturally sweeten the stew.

 • Tomato: I prefer beefsteak tomatoes, but use what you have on hand.

-• Spices: Season the chicken stew with Sazón Goya Con Azafran and cumin.
+• Spices: Flavor the Colombian chicken stew with a simple combination of salt, pepper, Sazón Goya Con Azafran, and ground cumin powder.

-• Bay Leaves: Subtly enhance sudado de pollo with the clove-like flavor of bay leaves.
+• Bay Leaves: Enhance the sudado de pollo with the clove-like flavor using bay leaves.

 • Cilantro: Cilantro brightens and flavors the stew and serves as a garnish.